symfony/symfony-docs/guides/en/Testing/Overview.markdown

 ----------

 Writing Symony2 unit tests is no different than writing standard PHPUnit unit tests.
-By convention, its better to replicate the bundle directory structure under the `Tests/` sub-directory of a bundle.
+By convention, it's recommended to replicate the bundle directory structure under its `Tests/` sub-directory.
 So, write tests for the `Application\HelloBundle\Model\Article` class in the `Application/HelloBundle/Tests/Model/ArticleTest.php` file.

-In a unit test, autoloading is automatically done based on `src/autoload.php` file (as configured by default in the `phpunit.xml.dist` file).
+In a unit test, autoloading is automatically enabled via the `src/autoload.php` file (as configured by default in the `phpunit.xml.dist` file).

-If you want to run tests for a given file or directory, this is also very
+Running tests for a given file or directory is also very easy:
-easy:

     # run all tests for the Model
     $ phpunit -c hello Application/HelloBundle/Tests/Model/